Bill Walker (American politician)

 William Martin Walker (born April 16, 1951) is an American attorney and politician who served as the 11th governor of Alaska, from 2014 to 2018.
-He is the second Alaska-born governor, after William A. Egan.
+He was the second Alaska-born governor, after William A. Egan.

 Walker was born in Fairbanks to Frances (Park) and businessman Ed Walker; he was raised in Delta Junction and Valdez, Alaska.
 He obtained a J.D. degree from Seattle University and served as mayor, city councilor, and city attorney for Valdez, and as general counsel for the Alaska Gasline Port Authority.
 Walker ran for governor of Alaska in the Republican Party primary election in 2010, losing to incumbent Sean Parnell.

 Walker ran as an independent in the 2014 election, merging his campaign with that of Democratic nominee Byron Mallott, who became Walker's running mate.
 Both candidates' prior respective running mates withdrew from the race and the Walker/Mallott ticket defeated Parnell and his running mate, former Anchorage mayor Dan Sullivan.
 Walker ran for reelection in 2018, but facing low polling numbers and Lieutenant Governor Mallott's resignation, he dropped out of the race on October 19, 2018, and endorsed Democrat Mark Begich.
-Walker ran in the 2022 election as an independent, but lost to Republican incumbent Mike Dunleavy.
+Walker ran in the 2022 election as an independent, but finished in third behind Republican incumbent Mike Dunleavy and Democratic candidate Les Gara.

 Early life and education

-Walker was born in Fairbanks, Alaska and raised in the small, rural interior city of Delta Junction and the port of Valdez on Prince William Sound.
+Walker was born in Fairbanks, Alaska, and raised in the small, rural interior city of Delta Junction and the port of Valdez on Prince William Sound.
 He was the fourth child of Alaskan pioneers Frances (Park) and Ed Walker.
 During World War II, Ed was an Alaskan Scout with Castner's Cutthroats in the Aleutian Islands and Frances worked on the Alaska-Canadian Highway.
 During the 1964 Alaska earthquake, which severely damaged Valdez, the family lost most of their personal and business possessions.
 At the age of 12, Walker became a janitor to help his family.

 Walker graduated from Valdez High School in 1969.
 He received his B.S. in business management from Lewis & Clark College in 1973 and his J.D. from the University of Puget Sound School of Law (now Seattle University School of Law) in 1983.
 Walker worked in his family's construction business as a carpenter, laborer, and teamster on the Trans-Alaska Pipeline, which helped him pay for his education.